GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

-# 100% Blueprint Planning
+# Staged Blueprint Planning

-The ultimate mod for designing staged blueprints for 100% speedruns.
-A.K.A the anti-anti-anti-tool.
+The ultimate mod for designing staged blueprints, e.g. for 100% speedruns.
+AKA the anti-anti-anti-tool.

 Separate your builds into stages.
-Edit entities in any stage, and it will automatically be applied to all later stages.
-Create a blueprint book of your assembly in one click.
+Edit entities in any stage, and changes will automatically be applied to all later stages.
+Create a blueprint book of all stages in one click.

 This mod is in active development (new features are still being added!)
 Feedback is greatly appreciated.

-**Note**: high memory usage for very large blueprints, 12GB+ of RAM is recommended.

 ## Basic usage

-Create a new assembly from clicking the "⋮" button in the "Current Assembly" window on the top.
+Create a new staged build by clicking the "⋮" button in the window on the top.

-In the "Current Assembly" window, you can see the current assembly and stage you are currently in.
-Here you can also open the assembly settings.
+In the "Current Staged Build" window, you can see/change the stage you are currently in, and can also open the stage settings.

-When you make a change, that change will be applied to the current and all _later_ stages (with some exceptions, see "Changes between stages" section below).
+When you make a change, that change will be applied to the current and _later_ stages (with some exceptions, see below).
-Every game interaction _should_ be handled.
-If this is not so, please submit a bug report!
+Every game interaction should be handled.
+(If this is not the case, please submit a bug report!)

-You can automatically create blueprints/a blueprint book of an assembly via the Assembly Settings window.
+You can automatically create blueprints/a blueprint book the build in the settings window.

-Opening an entity's gui will show an "Assembly info" window on the right, with more info/actions on a specific entity.
+Opening an entity's gui will show an "Stage info" window on the right, with more info/actions on a specific entity.

 See below for full details on interactions.